apsara-stack/terraform-provider-apsarastack/website/docs/r/security_group.html.markdown

 * `description` - (Optional, Forces new resource) The security group description.
 Defaults to null.
 * `vpc_id` - (Optional, ForceNew) The VPC ID.

-* `inner_access_policy` - (Optional, Available in 1.55.3+) Whether to allow both machines to access each other on all ports in the same security group.
+* `inner_access_policy` - (Optional) Whether to allow both machines to access each other on all ports in the same security group.
 Valid values: ["Accept", "Drop"]
 * `tags` - (Optional) A mapping of tags to assign to the resource.

 ## Attributes Reference